hyperledger/indy-hipe/text/dkms/dkms-v4.md

 ## 7.4.
 Credential Loss

 Loss of credentials requires the owner to contact his credential issuers, reauthenticate, and request the issuers revoke existing credentials, if recovery from a backup is not possible.
 Credentials SHOULD be recoverable from the encrypted backup.

+## 7.5.
+Relationship State Recovery

+Recovery of relationship state due to any of the above key-loss scenarios is enabled via the [dead drop mechanism]()

 # 8. Recovery From Key Compromise